 Registered participants who attend the entire webcast and complete an evaluation at the end of the course will receive a Certificate of Attendance, confirming the Professional Development Hours (PDH)/Continuing Education Units (CEU) earned.
 Please confirm with your employer and/or professional association that this course qualifies for CPD.

 Who Should Attend?

 The material in this course would be useful to anyone involved in carrying out mine valuations or who wishes to understand mine valuations done by others.
 Some familiarity with discounted cash flow methods is useful but not essential.

-This webcast is scheduled for 3 consecutive Thursdays: June 2, 9, and 16.
-The webcast will run from 8:00am to 10:30am PDT/Vancouver, Canada time each day.
+This webcast is scheduled for 3 consecutive Wednesdays: October 19, 26, and November 2.
+The webcast will run from 8:00am to 11:00am PDT/Vancouver, Canada time each day.